Evelyn Welch: Early life and education

 Welch was born Evelyn Kathleen Samuels, the daughter of Ellen (Richards) and John S. Samuels III, a lawyer and coal magnate.
 Her younger brother is actor and film director John Stockwell.
-Educated at Phillips Exeter Academy, she graduated magna cum laude from Harvard University in Renaissance History and Literature, then moved to the United Kingdom in 1981 and completed her PhD at the Warburg Institute, University of London.
+Educated at Phillips Exeter Academy, she graduated magna cum laude from Harvard University with a bachelor's degree in Renaissance history and literature, then moved to the United Kingdom in 1981 and completed her Ph.D. at the Warburg Institute, University of London.

 Career

 Welch taught at the University of Essex, Birkbeck, University of London and the University of Sussex, where she also held an administrative position.
 She was Dean of Arts and Vice-Principal (Research & International) at Queen Mary University of London until 2013.

 In 2013 she became professor of Renaissance Studies and Vice-Principal for Arts & Sciences at King's College London; two years later she was promoted to Provost, and she served as the Interim President and Principal from February to June 2021.
 Her final administrative position at King's was Senior Vice President for Service, People & Planning.

 On 22 March 2022, the University of Bristol announced Welch's appointment as the next Vice Chancellor of the university, the first woman appointed to the post.
 She took up the role on 1 September 2022.

 She specialises in the art of the Italian Renaissance and in material culture.
 Her books include Shopping in the Renaissance: Consumer Cultures in Italy, 1400–1600, a winner of the 2005 Wolfson History Prize.
 At King's College London, she oversaw major research projects including in 2005–2012 "Beyond Text: Performances, Sounds, Images, Objects", a strategic research programme funded by the Arts and Humanities Research Council.
 She was made a Wellcome Trust senior investigator for her project on 'Renaissance Skin'.

 Welch was a member of the Victoria and Albert Museum Board of Trustees from 2012 to 2016.
 She has been a member of the British Library Advisory Board, the Chair of Trustees of the Dulwich Picture Gallery and Chair of the Advisory Council of the Warburg Institute, and served as chair of the Association of Art Historians from 2007 to 2011.

+On 22nd April 2026 it was announced that Welch would become the Chair of the Russell Group taking over from Professor Chris Day in August 2026.